andrewfager/fb-ads-getting-started/README.md

 # Getting Started with Facebook Marketing API
 A step-by-step guide to automatically creating Ads in Python with the Facebook Marketing API.
+In this guide a 'Brand Awareness' Ad is automatically created in the example ad_brand_awareness.py code

 ## Install Marketing API SDK for Python
 Use pip to install